 You can also swim.
 You may feel more comfortable if you eat lightly and empty your pouch before hitting the pool.

 “Some people choose to cover up their pouch with swimwear or using a belt that can be worn on top of the pouch to make it even more discreet,” Holder-Murray says.
 “And some people choose not to hide it and wear it loud and proud.”

 5. Keep Up Intimacy

 You can still have sex when you have an ileostomy.
 Like most things in a relationship, a positive attitude and communication are key.
 They'll help you get through any awkwardness while you both adjust to your new pouch.
-Assure your partner that she won't hurt your stoma or damage your pouch when you're together.
+Assure your partner that they won't hurt your stoma or damage your pouch when you're together.

 It's also wise to have realistic expectations when it comes to sex.
 After surgery, there can be pain, and men may have trouble getting or keeping an erection.
 These issues usually improve with time.
 Talk with your doctor about any questions or concerns.

 Got plans?
 Go!
 When you travel: